AbhishekSuresh2/Phoenix-MD-Plugins/Readme.md

 <br>
 <br>

-### more plugins after 300 forks on Phoenix-MD repo🎯
+### more plugins after 50 stars on Phoenix-MD repo🎯